synw/django-mgof/README.md

 # Modern good old forums for Django

-An old-style forum app optimised for phone devices.
+An old school forum app optimised for phone devices.
 Work in progress.

 ### Dependencies